Get matched with vetted scholarships and enter our

 Health Professions

-The Health Professions Loan Repayment Program provides loan assistance to doctors, dentists, and other healthcare professionals on active duty in the Army or in the Army Reserve.
-Qualifying active duty members can receive up to $40,000 annually (over three years) for a maximum of $120,000.
-Qualifying reserve members can receive up to $50,000 in repayment assistance.
-Check out the Go Army website for more details.
+The Health Professions Loan Repayment Program provides loan assistance to doctors, dentists, and other healthcare professionals on active duty in the Navy, who serve in areas deemed to have a shortage.
+Qualifying active duty members can receive up to $40,000 annually.
+They must also not be recipients of HSPS (Health professions scholarship program) or FAP (financial assistance program).
+You can visit the Navy’s website for more details.

 National Guard

 If you’re in the National Guard, you could receive loan assistance through the National Guard repayment program.
-To qualify, you must (1) enlist for a minimum of six years and (2) score a 50 or higher on the Armed Forces Qualification Test.
-If you’re eligible, you could receive up to $50,000 in assistance
+To qualify, you must (1) enlist for a minimum of six years and (2) score a 50 or higher on the Armed Forces Qualification Test, and meet a few other requirements listed on their website.
+If you’re eligible, you could receive up to $20,000 in assistance.

 Air Force JAG Corps